Vyral/monique-walker/_posts/2020-08-11-an-interview-with-our-awesome-buyers-agent.md

 * Financial freedom&nbsp;
 * I’m so busy I don’t have time to do my nails 😄

 For any agent who’s looking to join a team and needs a little more support, I think it’s a powerful message for them to know that they can do more—they just need the right environment.
-If anything Melanie mentioned today struck a chord with you and you want to achieve the same growth in your career, you can because **we’re looking for another agent to join our team.&nbsp;**
+If anything Melani mentioned today struck a chord with you and you want to achieve the same growth in your career, you can because **we’re looking for another agent to join our team.&nbsp;**

-As Melanie said, she can’t handle all of the leads herself.
+As Melani said, she can’t handle all of the leads herself.
 We need someone who matches our drive, hustle, and enthusiasm, so if you’re interested in filling this position, don’t hesitate to call me today.
 I’d love to speak with you.&nbsp;

 As always, if you have any other questions, feel free to reach out to me as well.
 I’m here to help.